General relativistic simulations of collapsing binary neutron star mergers with Monte-Carlo neutrino transport: Results

 In Table~\ref{tab:rem}, we report the unbound mass measured according to the `geodesic' criteria $u_t<-1$, the `Bernoulli' criteria $hu_t<h_{\rm min}$, and the more complex criteria accounting for r-process heating and neutrino cooling described in~\cite{Foucart:2021ikp}.
 We see that the predicted unbound mass is significantly impacted by the choice of unbound criteria.
 The Bernoulli criteria nearly certainly overestimates the amount of kinetic energy given to the ejecta; we mostly report it here because it has been widely used in the literature (though mainly for hot dynamical ejecta).
 The more advanced criteria does however account for a real physical effect: the deposition into the outflows of a fraction of the energy released as r-process nucleosynthesis proceeds, and the matter becomes less neutron rich and forms more strongly bound nuclei (instead of mostly neutrons).
 This effect cannot be captured by numerical simulations that do not allow for out-of-equilibrium nuclear reactions in the outflows, even if they were to be evolved for multiple seconds (as they mostly evolve at constant $Y_e$ once weak interactions become negligible).
 Our most advanced estimate is expected to do a little better, though it still only qualitatively captures the impact of nuclear reactions.
 A full hydrodynamical evolution of the outflows with realistic nuclear heating would be required to really determine the properties of the outflows at the end of the r-process~\cite{Klion:2021jzr,Darbha:2021rqj}.
 In~\cite{Foucart:2021ikp}, we found that the more advanced model did reasonably well when attempting to predict the mass and total kinetic energy of the outflows, but not when attempting to predict the velocity distribution or overall geometry of the ejecta.
 As a result, while we here take the more advanced model including heating and cooling as our 'default' prediction for the properties of the ejecta, it is fair to say that differences between that model and the simple geodesic model may still be our safest bet when estimating uncertainties in our predictions.
-In this case, that uncertainty turns out to be about $10\%-50\%$ (and $\sim 25\%$ for the only configuration with a large amount of ejected mass).
+In this case, that uncertainty turns out to be about $10\%-50\%$ (and $\sim 25\%$ for the configuration with the largest amount of ejected mass).
+We note that this is a larger source of error than the numerical resolution or viscosity model used in the simulation.
+As for the post-merger remnant, viscosity impacts the outflow mass at the $5\%-10\%$ level, while numerical resolution impact the outflow mass at the $\sim 1\%$ level.
+We note that this is a surprisingly low difference between low and high resolution simulations, possibly due to the fact that nearly all of the ejecta is in a cold tidal tail, and easier to resolve than the hot, shocked ejecta observed in many other systems.